elifouts/elifouts/README.md

-# 👋 Hi there, I'm Eli `elifouts`
+# 👋 Hi
+I'm Eli `elifouts`

-## 🚀 About Me
+## About Me
-I'm a passionate **Computer Science student** at the University of Cincinnati, currently on my second Co-Op journey.
-When I'm not immersed in code, you can find me skiing down slopes, hiking rugged trails, or camping under the stars.
-I've been skiing since I could walk, and I'm always looking for the next adventure! 🏔️🎿
+I'm a **Computer Science student** you can find me here, skiing down slopes, hiking rugged trails, or camping under the stars.

-- 🌍 From: Cincinnati, Ohio
+- From: Cincinnati, Ohio
-- 💻 Current Role: Co-Op at Saratech
+- Current Role: Co-Op Engineer at Saratech
-- 🎯 Goals: Improve technical problem-solving and learn new things along the way.
+- Goals: To Code IG

 ---